Newsletter - 2002 - August

 2 Water pistols

 This is a variation of the Steal The Bacon game which plays best in a circle shape with each team forming half a circle.
 The two teams are of equal size so that there is a player on each team with the same number.
 When a number is called, the corresponding player for each team puts on a blindfold.
 After hearing the signal, the two blindfolded players move toward the center where a squirt gun is located.
-The object is to reach the squirt gun and squirt the other guy before he came make it back behind the protection of his team.
+The object is to reach the squirt gun and squirt the other guy before he came to make it back behind the protection of his team.
 Teams are allowed to shout instructions to the blindfolded players.

 Two wet sponges or rags

-Two Cubs sit about 2 feet apart on chairs in the centre of the den.
-They are blindfolded, face each other and each hold a wet sponge.
+Two Cubs sit about 2 feet apart on chairs in the center of the den.
+They are blindfolded, face each other and each holds a wet sponge.
 The rest of the Pack must creep up, as directed by a Leader and pass between the seated Cubs.
 The seated Cubs can say freeze at any time (within reason) and dab down with the sponge between the chairs.
 If hit places are changed.
 This can also be played outdoors on a fine day, using larger quantities of water, or water pistols.